|Date Opened||2/25/2019 07:30:00 AM|

 Once your application has been submitted, all future correspondence from the City will be via e-mail.
 Please keep your contact information up-to-date and ensure that your email spam filter allows you to receive messages from email@example.com.
 You may also view notices send to you by the City in the "My Applications" tab at www.cityofventura.ca.gov/jobs.

 Department Selection Interview

-A select number of candidates will be invited to a department selection interview being in April 2019, date to be determined.
+A select number of candidates will be invited to a department selection interview, date to be determined.